Membrane Switch Connector Options

 - Solder tabs – .100” centers and can be directly soldered to PCB or wires

-ZIF connectors meet a range of requirements including low profile, lightweight, secure, and removable connections.
+ZIF connectors are assembled to the PCB end and therefore there is no physical connector on your membrane switch side (the end of the flex tail is bare).
+ZIF connectors typically have a low profile, are lightweight, secure, and removable connections.
 ZIF connectors are appropriate for more complex applications and allow for higher levels of integration.
-For ZIF connections, the connector system is not on the membrane tail, but on the PCB.
 The tail of the circuit is inserted into the ZIF connector to create the contact, and a stiffener is laminated under the tail to ensure stability and maintenance of the electrical contact.
 ZIF connectors may have anywhere from 2 to 30 positions on a single row, and distances of between 1mm and 2.54 mm are available.

 These types of connectors are considered to be more reliable against heavy shock and vibration.
 They also are known for more ease of assembly.
 With a much larger connection, male, female, and solder connectors have pins crimped to the circuit and are available with many different housing features.
 The tail pitch is available in .100” spacing.